Myanmar: What we know about the recent Rohingya killings – DW – 09/09/2024

 "They are using the Rohingya to benefit immensely from international donors and organizations," he said.

-The RSO and ARSA, on the other hand, claim to represent the Rohingya but in reality are often concerned only about their own interests and exploit the community, he added.
+He added that the RSO and ARSA, on the other hand, claim to represent the Rohingya but, in reality, are often concerned only about their own interests and exploit the community.

 Meanwhile, Chris Lewa, the NGO leader, emphasized the need for de-escalation.
 "The question is, how can we de-escalate?" she asked.